mlco2/codecarbon/carbonserver/tests/TESTING.md

 uvicorn main:app

 Swagger documentation is available at localhost:8000/docs.
-Collection of requests are available in carbonserver/collections to test with Postman-like tooling.
+Collection of example requests could be stored in carbonserver/collections to test with Postman-like tooling.